-Information provided will be shared, as set out under the Data Protection Act 2018, for the purpose of working together.
+Information provided will be shared, as set out under the Data Protection Act 2018 (the UK's implementation of the General Data Protection Regulation - GDPR), for the purpose of working together.
 By signing this form, you are agreeing to the following:

-- 1. I have been informed about the reason for sharing information. - 2.
+- 1. I have been informed about the reason for sharing information and understand that my data may be shared with various trusted third parties such as healthcare providers, housing providers, educational institutions, local government authorities, legal advisors etc. - 2.
 I have been given the opportunity to discuss what sharing and not sharing information will mean. - 3.
 I understand that only relevant information will be shared. - 4.
-I understand that this information will be held securely.
+I understand that this information will be held securely. - 5.
+I understand that I have the right to withdraw my consent at any time by contacting Bath Welcomes Refugees either via info@bathwelcomesrefugees.org.uk or by contacting the person at Bath Welcomes Refugees who has been supporting me, and that I may request a copy of the data shared.
+By withdrawing my consent, I understand that Bath Welcomes Refugees will not be able to advocate or work on my behalf with the third party(s).

 I give permission to Bath Welcomes Refugees to share my personal information.

 Name of person sharing:

 Signature: Date:

-Organisation information will be shared with:

-Name of organisation representative:

-Signature: Date:

 Name of BWR representative:

+Type(s) of data to be shared: [e.g. Contact details will be shared with housing providers; medical history will be shared with healthcare providers]

-Purpose for sharing information
+Purpose of sharing information : [e.g To provide housing support, legal aid, and access to healthcare]

-Signature: Date:
+Date: